msftcangoblowm/wreck/docs/overview.rst

 Not automatically resolved
 ---------------------------

-For dependency conflicts, that can't be automagically resolved, fall into these categories:
+For dependency conflicts, that can't be automagically resolved, falls into these categories:

 - unresolvable